wbamberg/idl-reference/docs/nsICacheStorageService.md

 AsyncOpenURI will be a new and empty memory-only entry.
 Using
 OPEN_READONLY open flag has no effect on this behavior.

-@param aLoadContextInfo
-   Information about the loading context, this focuses the storage JAR and
-   respects separate storage for private browsing.

 #### Parameters ####